OfficeDev/O365-Cloud-Sec-Tooling/Securescore/securescore_get.md

 ## Prerequisites
 The following **scopes** are required to execute this API: Reports.Read.All

-The following **roles** are required to execute this API: Tenant Admin
+The following **roles** are able to execute this API: TenantAdmin, SecurityAdmin, HelpdeskAdmin, ExchangeAdmin, SharePointAdmin, UserAccountAdmin

 ## HTTP request
 <!-- { "blockType": "ignored" } -->